justinthelaw/uds-rke2/docs/MINIO.md

             path: policies
 ```

-Once the bundle has been created the deployer can customize the resources deployed by providing the values to the uds-config.yaml
+Once the bundle has been created, the deployer can customize the resources deployed by providing the values to the uds-config.yaml

 ```yaml
 bundle: